Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 		-- finished
 	2. Fix the bug that users can delete all steps
 		-- finished
+	3. Fix the bug that sep is added to wrong position when there is note -- finished
 ---
 	## 2023.10.19		version 0.5.3 -- SOP-build
 	-- Function implementation